scottdelly/passover/haggadah.md

 ## Let's Eat

-**Reader 1**: Now it is time for our leisurely, and scrumptious Pesakh meal.
+**Reader 1**: Now it is time for our leisurely, and scrumptious Pesach meal.